 Working as a consultant for firms such as Ernst & Ernst (now Ernst & Young) and Coopers & Lybrand (now part of PriceWaterhouseCoopers), he developed systematic approaches to evaluating information security, IT effectiveness, and management controls.
 He taught these approaches to other consultants and auditors, and used them successfully in security reviews at client data centers.
 At Coopers & Lybrand, where he was director of Computer Security Services for the Mid-Atlantic Region, he created the C & L Computer Security seminar series.
 This included security seminars addressing: MVS, TopSecret, ACF2, RACF, VTAM, and DB2.
 Stu developed and taught most of the seminars himself.

-- Writes semi-monthly column on what information IT executives need to do their job well for "Enterprise Executive" magazine
+- Wrote semi-monthly column on what information IT executives need to do their job well for "Enterprise Executive" magazine

-- Writes semi-monthly column on security for "Enterprise Tech Journal" magazine
+- Wrote semi-monthly column on security for "Enterprise Tech Journal" magazine

 - Edits the email newsletter "Mainframe Audit News"